learn-co-curriculum/dsc-strings-lab/README.md

 sentence
 ```

-**2.** Next, we have our flatiron mantra, but it's not in title case like it should be!
+**2.** Next, we have our Flatiron mantra, but it's not in title case like it should be!
 Let's fix that and use another string method that makes all strings first letter capitalized.

 ```python